Brendonovich/prisma-client-rust/docs/src/pages/writing-data/upsert.md

+---
+title: Upserting
-# Upsert
+desc: Upsert query documentation
+layout: ../../layouts/MainLayout.astro
+---

 Upserting allows you to update a record if it exists, or create it if it does not.

-To perform an upsert, do an `upsert` query with the appropriate arguments.
-The first argument should be unique filter, the second a set of create arguments, and lastly a list of fields to update.
+`upsert` takes three arguments:
+1. A unique filter
+2. A tuple of create arguments - the `create` helper mentioned in [Create Many](create#create-many) can make this easier
+3. A list of update data

-The examples use the following Prisma schema:
+The example uses the following Prisma schema:

 ```prisma
 model Post {